Camilla Zerr01 Dec 2021

 There is little question that globally plastic pollution is a pervasive and growing problem.
 It’s been found in the highest mountains and deepest oceans, it’s choking our wildlife, it’s in the food we eat and the air we breathe.
 Up to 12 million tonnes of plastic end up in the sea each year, causing a terrible impact on ocean ecology and beaches and a real headache for waste management and disposal.
 Too often the onus is put on individuals to reduce the impact of our throw-away society.
 But without strong government action to create a level playing field for businesses sadly our individual efforts alone will never be enough to solve the problem.

 Despite the need for bold action, it seems that the current UK government is entangled in a dangerously slow-moving and piecemeal approach to addressing the plastics crisis, celebrating bans on a few plastic items every year or so and championing so-called world-leading waste and resources strategies in which the focus is still on recycling rather than on reduction, re-use and the benefits of a circular economy.
-Boris Johnson himself recently said that “recycling doesn’t work” and that we must cut down on the use of plastics.
+Former prime minister Boris Johnson even said that “recycling doesn’t work” and that we must cut down on the use of plastics.

 No time for a piecemeal approach